 See aggregated margin variance or split variance between its components (volume, price, unit costs,..).

-Hometic's net margin did not change much, thanks to a reduction in indirect costs.
+Hometic's EBITDA bridge shows that net margin did not change much, thanks to a reduction in indirect costs.

 WHAT CHANGED IN SALES

 Sales of the most important product category, Chairs, decreased by 17%.
 Tables and Lamps increased, but from a small base.

 Purchases of product 1634 by Dingquokik, another important customer, fell 63%, by almost 200k.

 Whenever possible, charts are built in accordance to the IBCS standard.
 Green is "good", red is "bad", white is "plan", grey is "previous period" and black is "actual".